stakater/mto-docs/content/how-to-guides/enabling-multi-tenancy-argocd.md

 ## Overriding NamespaceResourceBlacklist and/or ClusterResourceWhitelist Per Tenant

-To override the `namespaceResourceBlacklist` and/or `clusterResourceWhitelist` set via Integration Config for a specific tenant, administrators can specify these in the `argoCDConfig` section of the Extension CR:
+To override the `namespaceResourceBlacklist` and/or `clusterResourceWhitelist` set via Integration Config for a specific tenant, administrators can specify these in the `argoCD` section of the Extension CR:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1